 A doctor will diagnose anterolisthesis using a physical examination and an evaluation of the person’s symptoms.
 The examination will usually include a reflex check.

 The next step after diagnosis is to establish the extent of the damage.
-The following grading scale is used to determine the severity of the condition and what treatment is required.
+Doctors use the following

-Surgery is a last resort in the treatment of anterolisthesis.
-It may be necessary if the vertebra continues to slip or if the pain persists despite other treatments.
+These procedures may be necessary for progressive slippage or if the pain persists despite other treatments.

 Surgery may involve adjusting the vertebrae with plates, wires, rods, or screws.

-- Decompression, where bone or other tissue is removed to release pressure on the vertebrae and associated nerves.
+Decompression is where doctors remove bone or other tissue to release pressure on the vertebrae and associated nerves.

-- Spinal fusion, when a piece of bone is transplanted into the back of the spine.
-The bone heals and fuses with the spine.
-This creates a solid bone mass that helps stabilize the spine.
+Another option may be spinal fusion, which is when doctors transplant a piece of bone into the back of the spine, which heals and fuses together.
+This treatment creates a solid bone mass that helps stabilize the vertebra.

 - strengthening the back and abdominal muscles

-- participating in sports that minimize the risk of lower back injury, such as swimming and cycling
+- participating in sports, such as swimming and cycling, which minimize the risk of lower back injury

-- maintaining a healthy weight to reduce stress on the lower back
+- maintaining a moderate weight to reduce stress on the lower back

 - eating a well-balanced diet to help maintain bone strength